Disjoin-Covid-19/Starthere/README.md

 Our pitch deck for helpfule Engineering Hackathon is on the Disjoin Slides deck_Helpful.pdf

-Our team details on Team disjoin.pdf
+Our team details on Team.doc

 Latest pitch deck after pivot to foottrack from disjoin is in https://docs.google.com/presentation/d/1XSUNdBJYgusXWB1LZbINliOT-b5e_ovwDinXuCtMMkg/edit?usp=sharing